jurrianlammerts/Spaceinvaders/README.md

 **Week 4: PULL REQUEST**

-- Maak een fork van het project van een medestudent.
+- Fork a project of a fellow student.
-- Ga op zoek naar een verbeterpunt.
-Dit kan een verbetering zijn van incorrecte code of een nieuwe feature.
-Pas de tot nu toe geleerde OOP principes hierin toe.
+- Look for improvements.

-In de link hieronder staat mijn uitgevoerde pull-request op de repository van klasgenoot Marvin.
-De toegepaste principes van OOP die ik heb toegevoegd zijn terug te zien in het gescheiden van de toegevoegde code in de game componenten.
-Ik heb hiervoor de achtergondmuziek in het Game object gezet en de SFX in het Car object.
-Wanneer de instantie van dit object verwijderd zou worden, dan zal het SFX van Car ook verwijderd worden.
+In the link below my executed pull request is on the repository of classmate Marvin.
+The applied principles of OOP that I have added can be seen in the separation of the added code in the game components.
+For this I put the background music in the Game object and the SFX in the Car object.
+If the instance of this object were deleted, the SFX of Car would also be deleted.

 [Pull-Request](https://github.com/dafkas/typescript-game/pull/2)